Custom D-sub Cable Assembly: An ultimate Guide on D-sub Cables?

 Polyester

-It’s very flexible and can expand almost three times the original size.
-Thus, it allows for close fitting around irregular-shaped and oversized cables.
+Polyester can expand almost three times its original size.
+Thus, it allows for a close fit around irregular-shaped and oversized cables.

 Polyethylene Terephthalate (PET)